 - Priority customer support (from Trustpilot)

-The platform literally gives paying customers the tools to manipulate their own reviews more effectively.
-Then displays those manipulated reviews as trusted consumer feedback.
+The platform hands paying clients better levers to steer their own reviews.
+Then it parades those tuned results as trusted consumer feedback.

 Google Reviews vs. Trustpilot: The Verification Gap

-Google's review system isn't perfect, but it has structural advantages that make manipulation harder.
+Google’s system is not flawless, but it has structural brakes that make manipulation harder.

 Google requires: